stoplightio/spectral/docs/guides/2-cli.md

 Where:

-- scoringSubtract : An object with a key/value pair objects for every result level we want to subtract percentage, with the percentage to subtract from number of results on every result type
+- scoringSubtract : An object with key/value pair objects for every result level we want to subtract percentage, with the percentage to subtract from number of results on every result type
-- scoringLetter : An object with key/value pairs with scoring letter and scoring percentage, that the result must be greater , for this letter
+- scoringLetter : An object with key/value pairs with scoring letter and scoring percentage, that the result must be greater, for this letter
 - threshold : A number with minimum percentage value to provide valid the file we are checking
-- warningsSubtract : A boolean to setup if accumulate the result types to less the scoring percentage or stop counting on most critical result types
+- warningsSubtract : A boolean to accumulate the result types to less than the scoring percentage or to stop counting on most critical result types
-- uniqueErrors : A boolean to setup a count with unique errors or with all of them.
+- uniqueErrors : A boolean to count unique errors or all errors.
 An error is considered unique if its code and message have not been seen yet

 Example: